trine law & mediation

 Agreements are not just enforcement mechanisms.
 They are narrative anchors.

-In international contexts, as well as with "Conscious Contracts," agreements often include principles, shared language, forward-looking commitments, and symbolic elements that reinforce identity and purpose—not just rules.
+In my practice, agreements often include principles, shared language, forward-looking commitments, and symbolic elements that reinforce identity and purpose—not just rules.

 In domestic mediation, many default to legalese, intended for the day everything breaks down and someone needs a judge.